-3. Notification of Results: The school district will notify all employees of monitoring results within 15 days after the receipt of these results.
+3. Notification of Results:

+The school district will notify all employees of monitoring results within 15 days after receiving these results.
 The notification will either be in the form of a letter written to each individual or a letter posted in an appropriate location that is accessible to employees.